 In Asia and Africa, we:

-- supported a child welfare centre in Calcutta
+- supported a child welfare centre in Kolkata.

 - set up a health centre was set up in Ibadan, Nigeria.

 Most work was planning to meet the needs of children in Europe after the war.
-By the autumn of 1946, we had 105 staff working with children, displaced people, refugees, concentration camp survivors in devastated areas of France, Yugoslavia, Poland and Greece.
+By the autumn of 1946, we were working with children, displaced people, refugees, concentration camp survivors in devastated areas of France, Yugoslavia, Poland and Greece.

 1950s: Work in Asia